 The sprint backlog is a subset of the product backlog that the team commits to deliver during each sprint, which could be stories or spikes.
 Spikes are time-boxed experiments completed within a sprint to research, design or explore certain concepts and can help the team understand a story.
 The sprint backlog thus includes all the planned work in the sprint which could be stories, defect fixes, items for reducing technical debt, enhancements, etc. The sprint backlog is usually placed in a visible area of the team’s location or may even be displayed electronically.

-The backlog may also contain other items like risk items, non-functional requirements, change requests, defects, planned rework, documentation tasks, etc. Each product backlog item typically contains description, priority and estimates assigned to it as part of the backlog refinement.
-Product items that can be done by the development team within a sprint are tagged as “ready” for selection during the sprint planning ceremony.
+The backlog may also contain other items like risk items, non-functional requirements, change requests, defects, planned rework, documentation tasks, etc. Each product backlog item typically contains description, priority and estimates assigned to it as part of backlog refinement.
+Product items that can be completed by the development team within a sprint are tagged as “ready” for selection during the sprint planning ceremony.

-Though the Product Owner is ultimately responsible for the product backlog and its contents, the development team are responsible for the estimates as they are best placed to determine how much effort is required for each item on the backlog to be considered done.
+Though the Product Owner is ultimately responsible for the product backlog and its contents, the development team are responsible for estimates as they are best placed to determine how much effort is required for each item on the backlog to be considered done.